 - While some won’t bother with it, I recommend compacting the soil around your onions to hold them firm, and to prevent air pockets.

-This video from Brandon And Merideth has added tips and ideas for growing onions:
+Watch this video from Brandon and Merideth on added tips and ideas for growing onions:

 Growing bulb plants, including onions, is ideal in the fall season.
 Plant onions in fall to greet the coming spring with a good harvest of this favorite ingredient that spices up your dishes.